sourcegraph/jetbrains/README.md

 Use Sourcegraph’s AI assistant Cody and Sourcegraph Code Search directly from your JetBrains IDE.

-- [Cody](https://about.sourcegraph.com/cody?utm_source=plugins.jetbrains.com&utm_medium=referral) is a free and [open-source](https://github.com/sourcegraph/cody) AI coding assistant that can write, understand and fix your code.
+- [Cody](https://about.sourcegraph.com/cody?utm_source=plugins.jetbrains.com&utm_medium=referral) is an AI coding assistant that can write, understand and fix your code.
 Cody is powered by Sourcegraph’s code graph, and has knowledge of your entire codebase.
 - With [Code Search](https://about.sourcegraph.com/code-search?utm_source=plugins.jetbrains.com&utm_medium=referral), you can search code across all your repositories and code hosts—even the code you don’t have locally.

-**Cody for JetBrains IDEs is experimental right now.
+**Cody for JetBrains IDEs is in beta.
 We’d love your [feedback](https://github.com/sourcegraph/sourcegraph/discussions/new?category=product-feedback&labels=cody,cody/jetbrains)**!

 ## Cody Features